twl8n/esp32-streaming-cam-ota/README.md

 fr,       data,        ,  0x3e0000, 0x20000,
 ```

 Starting ota update crashed the controller.
-Still crashing after using an esp32 example vs an esp8266 example
+Still crashing after using an esp32 example vs an esp8266 example.
+This was printed by the serial monitor:

 `abort() was called at PC 0x40081c61 on core 1`